Image Acquisition from CCD Cameras and Direct Electron Detectors

 By default, the packed 4-bit data files will look like ordinary byte files, but with half the true size in X; thus other programs will be able to open them just like any other byte file but they will appear squeezed by a factor of 2 in X. For MRC files, the Frame File Options dialog allows you to save 4-bit data as mode 101, which IMOD and MotionCor2 support but other programs might not.
 That dialog also allows you to save the data as TIFF files with LZW or ZIP compression; LZW is best for unnormalized data and is also much faster.
 If you save data as compressed TIFF files, the program 'tif2mrc' in IMOD can be used to convert each file to MRC format before processing it; or, in fact, any IMOD program can be run directly on the TIFF files.

-To take advantage of this option, you can select either unprocessed or dark-subtracted instead of gain normalized images in the Camera Setup dialog (prior to SerialEM 3.6.0, Dec.
-15, 2016, it was necessary to select dark-subtracted).
+To take advantage of this option, you can select unnormalized instead of gain normalized images in the Camera Setup dialog.
 A more convenient approach is to leave the selection as normalized in that dialog, but turn on Save unnormalized frames even if Gain Normalized is selected in the Frame File Options dialog.
 There is actually no dark-subtraction involved, and these two selections now produce the same result.
 When frames are saved unnormalized, the plugin will return a gain-normalized sum of the frames even though the normalization is not selected, so that this image will not have artifacts that could impair cross-correlation alignment.

-Signal loss from saving normalized frames as integers..
-There is some concern that rounding the floating point frame values to integers will lose signal and reduce the efficiency of the camera.
+Signal loss from saving normalized frames as integers.
+With the K2, originally there was some concern that rounding the floating point frame values to integers will lose signal and reduce the efficiency of the camera.
 To explore this point, the image formation was modeled by 1) generating a Poisson deviate to represent a true electron count as the input signal; 2) adding a Gaussian deviate with a sigma of 0.05 times the electron count, which reproduces the histogram of spreads around integer counts in a normalized frame; 3) setting the output to zero for 0.13 of trials, to reproduce the typical signal loss in electron counting; 4) multiplying by 16, the smallest multiplier applied when saving frames; 5) taking this value as a floating point output, or rounding to the nearest integer for integer output.
 DQE was computed as the square of the ratio of the output SNR to the input SNR.
-The loss in DQE from rounding to integers depends on the number of electrons per saved pixel (not per unbinned pixel for super-resolution mode):
+The loss in DQE from rounding to integers depends on the number of electrons per saved pixel (not per physical pixel for super-resolution mode):

 Electrons per pixel Loss in DQE